 Three scholastic newspaper journalists will receive scholarships from the National Scholastic Press Association for their accomplishments in academics and journalism.

-Michael Cheung of Venice High School in Los Angeles has been selected as the winner of the $1,000 NSPA Wikoff Scholarship for Editorial Leadership out of 65 total entrants.
+Ben Germano of The Benjamin School High School in Palm Beach Gardens, Fla. has been selected as the winner of the $1,000 NSPA Wikoff Scholarship for Editorial Leadership out of 62 total entrants.

 In recognition of his service to the National Scholastic Press Association as its executive director in the 1970s, NSPA has offered the Wally Wikoff Scholarship for Editorial Leadership since 1998.
 Entrants must submit three published editorials and must also possess at least a 3.5 cumulative grade point average on a 4.0 scale.
 A recommendation letter from the publication adviser is also required.

-Mitchell Handler, managing editor of the Oarsman at Venice High School in Los Angeles, was chosen as runner-up in the Journalism Honor Roll scholarship contest and will receive a $500 scholarship to the college or university he plans to attend.
+Gary Furrow JR, editor in chief of The Clearlight at Clearwater High School in Clearwater, Fla. was chosen as runner-up in the Journalism Honor Roll scholarship contest and will receive a $500 scholarship to the college or university he plans to attend.

 Journalism Honor Roll scholarship applicants must possess a cumulative 3.75 grade point average on a 4.0 scale and also submit an essay on why they plan to pursue a career in journalism.
 The publication adviser must recommend the applicant.

-Scholarship recipients will be recognized at the JEA/NSPA Spring National High School Journalism Convention on Saturday, April 14, in Seattle.
+Scholarship recipients will be recognized at the JEA/NSPA Spring National High School Journalism Convention on Saturday, April 27, in San Francisco.